Past Talk Hosts

 - If you would like to schedule a call with Dr. Williamson herself to discuss the possibilities

 We will then reply with information for the standard honorarium we suggest to meet your needs.
-Generally honoraria fall between $1750 and $2250 plus travel from Washington, DC and lodging when necessary.
+Generally online honoraria fall between $500 and $2000, depending on the commitment of time and preparation needed.
 However, exceptions can be made.

 All honoraria are paid to Catalytic Communities, a 501[c] nonprofit organization, to further efforts on behalf of Rio de Janeiro’s favelas.